hylmike/finance-chatbot/README.md

    To handle tax for expensing environmental remediation costs, consider the following: 1. **Form 6251**: Complete this form if you have claimed certain items like accelerated depreciation or tax-exempt interest.
 2. **Deductions**: Environmental remediation costs may be deductible as business expenses, but specific rules apply.
 Consult IRS guidelines or a tax professional for details.
 3. **Health Savings Account (HSA) Deduction**: Contributions to an HSA may impact your tax situation.
 4. **Moving Expenses**: Members of the Armed Forces may have specific deductions related to moving expenses.
 For precise guidance, consult a tax professional or refer to IRS publications.
 4. What is income range for married couples for 25% marginal tax rate?
    Answer I got:
-   The income range for married couples for the 25% marginal tax rate is over $190,750 but not over $364,200.
+   The income range for married couples filing jointly for the 25% marginal tax rate is between $80,000 and $171,050.

 For CSV table contents, following is my testing questions:
 1. What is total taxable income of state TX in 2019 for corporation taxpayer type?
    Answer I got:
-   The total taxable income for corporation taxpayer type in Texas for 2019 is 3,200,000.00.
+   The total taxable income of state TX in 2019 for corporation taxpayer type is $10,169,024.43.
 2. What is total tax owed for 2019 non-profit taxpayer type?
    Answer I got:
    The total tax owed for the 2019 non-profit taxpayer type is $22,146,449.79.